lostella/ISF-2020-Deep-Learning-Workshop/index.md

 </p>

 <p><img align="left" src="./assets/img/stella.jpeg" style="padding-right: 15px; padding-top: 5px;"/>
 <b>Lorenzo Stella</b> is an Applied Scientist at Amazon AI Labs, where he works on deep learning architectures for forecasting models, and their application to a variety of business problems.
-He is one of the core developers of GluonTS, and his scientific interests include mathematical programming problems and numerical optimization algorithms.
+He is one of the core developers of GluonTS.
+Besides machine learning and forecasting, his scientific interests include mathematical programming problems and numerical optimization algorithms.
 He studied Computer Science at the University of Florence, and holds a PhD from IMT School for Advanced Studies Lucca (Italy) and KU Leuven (Belgium).
 </p>

 ## Schedule